SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Methods

 \subsubsection{\ac{FOV} Matching with Multi-view Polar Projection}

-Prior works \cite{shi2023panovpr, yao2024monocular} address varying \ac{FOV} issues in panoramic front-view domains using sliding windows.
-However, this is unsuitable for spinning radar lacking data along the $z$-axis.
-Instead, we adopt a polar \ac{BEV} projection that ensures a consistent representation across both heterogeneous radars, whereas a Cartesian \ac{BEV} leaves uncovered regions due to the limited \ac{FOV} of 4D radar, degrading performance.
+Prior works \cite{shi2023panovpr, yao2024monocular} address varying \ac{FOV} issues in panoramic front-view settings using sliding window cropping.
+However, such approaches are unsuitable for spinning radar lacking elevation measurements.
+Additionally, the 4D radar has a sector-shaped \ac{FOV} in Cartesian \ac{BEV}, leaving empty regions in the rectangular image and thereby degrading performance.
+In contrast, polar \ac{BEV} provides a consistent rectangular representation of overlapping regions between heterogeneous radars.

 For the 4D radar, \(\mathcal{S}'_{\text{4D},k}\) is projected into \ac{RCS} polar \ac{BEV} image \(I_{\text{4D},k} \in \mathbb{R}^{H \times W}\) using a polar mapping function \(f_{\text{polar}}: \mathcal{S}'_{\text{4D},k} \rightarrow I_{\text{4D},k}(r, \theta)\), where \(r\) and \(\theta\) are defined as: